HGustavs/LenaSYS/dockerenv/document/docker_install_instructions.md

 12. To install the LenaSYS, you need to follow instruction [new LenaSYS installer](../../Shared/Documentation/newinstaller/documentation.md/#installer-steps) or [old LenaSYS installer](../../README.md).

+### Using linux or mac?
+Make sure you set the appropriate file permissions for LenaSYS.
+The easiest way to do this is to run the command `sudo chmod -R 777 LenaSYS`.
+After changing the file permissions recursively over the repository, all the files may show up as changes.
+To fix this, run `git config core.fileMode false` in the root of the repository.

 ## Stop containers in Docker

 1. To stop running containers, open the terminal where docker is running press `ctrl-c` and wait all three containers says stopped.
 NOTE: If your terminal says all three are stopped, but not appear your username in your terminal, then press the up- or down-arrow keys to show your username.